cataclysmbnteam/Cataclysm-BN/doc/src/content/docs/en/mod/json/reference/graphics/external_tileset.md

 - Animated portal sprites.
 - Sprites for bone cuirass and greaves.
 Reimplementation of previously-obsoleted bone armor specific to BN.
+- New sprites for generated sidewalks.
+Specific to BN.

 ### External_Tileset_DP_terrain_normal.png